dotnet/fsharp/README.md

 Although the primary focus of this repo is F# for Windows and the Visual Studio F# tools, contributions here flow directly to the F# Open Edition repo.
 More details can be found [here](https://github.com/Microsoft/visualfsharp/wiki/Code-Flow-to-Open-Edition).

+###Using F# on a buildserver or computer without VS 2017

+If you wish to use the latest F# compiler on a computer without Visual Studio 2017 installed, you can add the nuget package ``FSharp.Compiler.Tools`` to your projects.
+This will replace the in-box compiler with the version contained in the package.
+The actual package is built in https://github.com/fsharp/fsharp.

 ###Get In Touch

 Keep up with the Visual F# Team and the development of the Visual F# Tools by following us [@VisualFSharp](https://twitter.com/VisualFSharp) or subscribing to our [team blog](http://blogs.msdn.com/b/fsharpteam/).